varletjs/rattail/docs/general/is-array.md

 # isArray

-Determine whether the input value is an array
+Determine whether the input value is an `array`.

 ### Usage